charelF/BunqInterviewApp/README.md

 Simple Payments App I developed for the Bunq iOS developer interview take-home assignment.
 The App is developed in SwiftUI, using XCode 13.4.1 and targets iOS 15.5.

+## Features :

+> - Do a payment
+> - See a payment overview
+> - See details for a payment

+The app supports all of these features

+> Do this while storing the payments in a local database.
+Although make sure that this behaves more like a network call.
+Where reading and writing to the database will both be delayed by a second and any call can fail 1 in 10 times where it will throw an exception after the delay.

+I used Core Data for the database.
+I used `async` and added delays such that the UI is responsive at all times, even though the request may fail or not and takes always 1 second to load.

 ## Gif

 | All features |